PCART-tools/PCBench/README.md

 tar -xzvf envName.tar.gz -C envName
 ```

-_Note: Some envs may still be missing system libraries (e.g., libopenblas.so.0), which should be installed using `apt`._
+_Note: Some envs may still be missing system libraries (e.g., libopenblas.so.0), which should be installed using `apt` or `conda`, e.g., `conda install -c conda-forge openblas
+`._

 ## Example of Parameter Mutation on `foo` for Generating Test Cases